pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-word.md

 ```

-That translates to a <div class="columns"> containing two <div class="column"> tags that Pandoc can understand.
-It uses these to create two columns.
+That translates to a `<div class="columns">` containing two `<div class="column">` tags that Pandoc can understand.
+It uses these to create two columns in the Word doc.
 Each `div` can be signified with as few as three colons in a row; the outher `div` uses more colons here for readability.

-The curly braces let you define attributes such as identifiers, classes, and key/value pairs on headers, images, and a few other elements in Pandoc.
+You can use curly braces to define attributes such as identifiers, classes, and key/value pairs on headers, images, and a few other elements in Pandoc.
 If you’re using Pandoc to create long Word documents, this is handy because you can set anchors on headings and link to them internally.

 You can also use an attribute to scale an image: